turbod89/configuration-arch-linux-session/README.md

 ## How to run it

 1. Clone this project and rename it at taste.
-Ex: `git clone git@github.com:turbod89/configuration-arch-linux-session.git my config`.
+Ex: `git clone git@github.com:turbod89/configuration-arch-linux-session.git my-config`.

 2. Edit the file `files.sh` to remove the files you do not want to configure.